bwgartner/PASS-Summit/2020/Demo-Ensuring_availability_of_SQL_Server_in_Azure/ReadMe.md

   - [Deploy](https://documentation.suse.com/suse-caasp/4.5/single-html/caasp-deployment/) SUSE CaaS Platform
     - on Azure VMs or other cloud service providers or
     - choice of various hypervisors or baremetal systems (on-premise)
-    - NOTE: can also be [deployed](https://documentation.suse.com/ses/7/) in conjuction with [SUSE Enterprise Storage](https://www.suse.com/products/suse-enterprise-storage/) as the [CSI](https://kubernetes-csi.github.io/docs/) storage class for persistent volumes for [integration](https://documentation.suse.com/suse-caasp/4.5/single-html/caasp-admin/#ses-integration) with an existing cluster or in a [hyperconverged](https://documentation.suse.com/ses/7/single-html/ses-rook/#book-storage-rook)
+    - NOTE: can also be [deployed](https://documentation.suse.com/ses/7/) in conjuction with [SUSE Enterprise Storage](https://www.suse.com/products/suse-enterprise-storage/) as the [CSI](https://kubernetes-csi.github.io/docs/) storage class for persistent volumes for [integration](https://documentation.suse.com/suse-caasp/4.5/single-html/caasp-admin/#ses-integration) with an existing cluster or in a [hyperconverged](https://documentation.suse.com/ses/7/single-html/ses-rook/#book-storage-rook) fashion

 ## Process: